Keep Your Kids Warm & Safe This Winter

 There are a few other ways you can keep your kids warm.
 During extreme weather conditions, don't let your kids outside.
 Some examples are snowstorms and low temperatures (-16 degrees Fahrenheit).
 Also, check on your kids to see if their clothes are wet, and have them come inside for a warm drink from time to time.

 Top 10 Safety Tips for Playing in the Snow

-From busy streets to heavy snow, winter introduces a few new outdoor hazards to the Glens Falls Region.
+From busy streets to heavy snow, winter introduces a few new outdoor hazards to the Glens Falls region.
 Teach your kids how to avoid them so you can feel more confident about their safety.

 1. Stay away from snowplows and snow blowers.